joelcarlson/ipython-notebooks/Permutation_Implementation/README.md

          [2, 1, 0]]

-Here is a visualization of the algorithm in action, first permuting a list of 3 (each color represents a digit), then a list of 4, and finally a very cluttered visualization of a list of 5:
+Here is a visualization of the algorithm permutating a list of 3 (each color represents a digit):

 <img src="https://github.com/joelcarlson/ipython-notebooks/blob/master/Permutation_Implementation/figs/perms_three.gif" />

+A list of 4:

 <img src="https://github.com/joelcarlson/ipython-notebooks/blob/master/Permutation_Implementation/figs/perms_four.gif" />

+Finally, a very cluttered list of 5: